yohanalee/learnCDK/README.md

 Hit **Send** and you should see the following output
 ![](images/lambda_add5.png)

-Let's head over to **DynamoDB** console to verify our table.
+Let's head over to the **DynamoDB** console and verify our table.
 ![](images/ddb_console_3.png)

 ### 2.3.4.
 Retrieve members of WiT!
-Sweet, now that we have added items in our table, let's create a **retrieve** method to get all the inspring women in our table.
+Sweet, now that we have added items to our table, let's create a **retrieve** method to get all the inspiring women from our table.

 In **lambda/hello.py**, add the following **GET** method:
 ```python